Academic vs Community vs Private Practice: What’s Better for Doctors?

 Employed positions, whether in academia or a community hospital, have their pros and cons as well.

 The pros of being an employee include a more stable income and less responsibility.
-While your income as an employee won’t be as high as private practice, its stability is guaranteed.
+While your income as an employee won’t be as high as in private practice, its stability is guaranteed.

 Plus, as an employee, you don’t need to be involved in many of the administrative tasks required to run a practice.
 You also don’t have to worry about marketing or budgeting for salaries, enabling you to focus on your specialty.